emsspree/emswater-homebrew-cask/README.md

 [![brew.sh](https://img.shields.io/badge/WWW-brew.sh-yellow?logo=homebrew&logoColor=white&labelColor=gray)](https://brew.sh/)
 [![github.com/Homebrew](https://img.shields.io/badge/-Homebrew%2F…-yellow?logo=github&labelColor=gray)](https://github.com/Homebrew)

-## About This Tap
+To add this tap, run:

+    brew tap emsspree/homebrew-water

 This [Tap](https://docs.brew.sh/Taps) is still pretty dry.

 I don't plan to offer alternatives to existing Homebrew packages.
 If I create formulas and casks that are also offered by another third party, it is pure coincidence.
 In such a case, I would very likely be inclined to merge to achieve the best possible solution.

 The packages that I will offer here are currently not interesting enough for inclusion in [Homebrew Core](https://github.com/Homebrew/homebrew-core) or [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).
 Nevertheless, I consciously choose longer names than necessary to avoid installation conflicts or other problems in case the packages are taken over once.

-## Add This Tap

-To add this, run:

-    brew tap emsspree/homebrew-water

 ## Casks In This Tap